“This is going to take WAY longer than I thought!”

 I don’t think so.
 Not at all.

-There is a way for you to plan for the many curve-balls that come your way when managing a project.
-It’s possible to develop a sense of intuition about whether a project is about to be delayed, or how to mitigate problems as they arise.
-Even better, it’s possible to plan projects that head off many of the setbacks that others’ consider an unfathomable, inevitable occurrence.
+You can plan for the curve-balls that come your way when managing a project.
+It’s possible to develop a sense of intuition about whether a project is about to be delayed or how to solve problems as they arise.
+Even better than that, it’s possible to plan projects that head off many of the setbacks that others consider to be an unfathomable, inevitable occurrence.

-Whether you’re managing a project, or are part of one, there’s fundamental principles at play.
+Whether you’re managing a project, or are part of one, there are fundamental principles at play.
 Once you learn about them, you’ll spot them happening all around you.
-I’ll bet that if you go check your inbox right now – there’s at least one message that’s about to affect the lead time, critical path, effort, overhead or capacity of the projects you’re juggling.
+I’ll bet that if you check your inbox right now – there’s at least one message that’s about to affect the Lead Time, Critical Path, Effort, Overhead or Capacity of the projects you’re juggling.
 And Data Analysts end up having to do a lot of juggling.

-Once you know what these fundamental principles are, you can plan for or mitigate them.
-If a project really goes up in flames, you can apply the right fix to them.
-Just like you need to learn fundamental concepts in maths or physics to be able to extrapolate solutions to more complex problems, so too will learning about the fundamental concepts of project management help you for the rest of your career.
-Frankly, as astonishing as it is that we send high schoolers out into the world without any knowledge about how taxes work, bills, credit or managing a household budget, neither do most Data Analysts get ANY training on how to manage projects.
+Just like you need to learn fundamental concepts in maths or physics to extrapolate solutions to more complex problems, so too will learning about the fundamental concepts of project management help you for the rest of your career.
+Frankly, as astonishing as it is that we send high schoolers out into the world without any knowledge of how taxes work, bills, credit or managing a household budget, neither do most Data Analysts get ANY training on how to manage projects.
 None at all.
 That’s really unfortunate given how central data is becoming to many organizations’ current and future operating models, with data analysts needing the skills to manage projects of growing scope and complexity.

-Learning is of course a lifelong exercise, but I don’t think many Project Management resources lend themselves as a good first introduction to the topic.
-Courses are quite long, the material a bit dry or a lot of more advanced esoteric stuff packaged up with the basics to justify high price tags.
+Learning is a lifelong exercise, but I don’t think many Project Management resources lend themselves as a good introduction to the topic.
+Courses are quite long, the material a bit dry or they have a lot of advanced stuff packaged up with the basics to justify high price tags.